123ZOKzok/e-commerce/README.md

 This is a Next.js, MUI v5, React, Redux  and Typescript e-commerce project .
-You can use this to start your Next.js + MUI + Typescript development faster and easier.

 ## Getting Started